Search for light long-lived neutral particles that decay to collimated pairs of leptons or light hadrons in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event selection and background estimation

 \section{Event selection and background estimation}

 The events are classified into the two exclusive search categories, gluon--gluon fusion (ggF) and \textit{WH} associated production, based on their charged-lepton multiplicity.
 The ggF category targets the Higgs boson production mode where events have no charged-lepton candidates satisfying the selections described in Section~\ref{sec:dpjreco}.
 The \textit{WH} category targets Higgs boson production in association with a $W$ boson and requires exactly one charged lepton.
-Two \LJs satisfying the selection criteria described in Section~\ref{sec:dpjreco} are required in the selected events.
+At least one \LJ satisfying the selection criteria described in Section~\ref{sec:dpjreco} is required in the selected events.
 If more than two \LJs are reconstructed, the one with the highest transverse momentum, called the `leading \LJ', and the one farthest in \delphi\ from the leading one, called the `far \LJ', are used to classify the event.
-Each search category further separates the events into different orthogonal search channels based on the numbers of \mLJs and \hLJs, resulting in a total of six signal regions (SRs) that were optimised for the best discovery sensitivity.
+Each search category further separates the events into different orthogonal search channels based on the numbers of \mLJs and \hLJs, resulting in a total of six signal regions (SRs) that were optimised for the best discovery sensitivity and are described in detail in Section~\ref{sec:ggF} and Section~\ref{sec:Wh}.